izzahrahman03/CST435/README.md

 ---

 ### **1. Introduction**

-This project evaluates the effectiveness of parallel computing techniques for accelerating image processing workloads.
-Three execution models are implemented and compared:
+This project evaluates the effectiveness of parallel computing techniques for image filtering and performance evaluation using Python.
+Two parallel programming paradigms are implemented and compared:
-- Sequential execution

 - Multiprocessing using Python’s multiprocessing module
-- Concurrent execution using concurrent.futures
+- Concurrent execution using Python’s concurrent.futures

-The primary objective is to analyze how data parallelism improves performance by measuring:
+A sequential implementation is used as a baseline for performance comparison.
+The primary objective is to analyze how data parallelism improves performance by measuring execution time, speedup and parallel efficiency.
-- Execution time
-- Speedup
-- Parallel efficiency

-Experiments are conducted on the same virtual machine while varying the number of workers (2, 4, and 8) to observe scalability behavior and parallel overhead.
+All experiments are deployed and executed on a Google Cloud Platform (GCP) virtual machine while varying the number of workers (2, 4, and 8) to evaluate scalability, parallel overhead and resource utilization.

 ---